toma-demagn/Calisthenics-Posture-Fixer/README.md

 ### 🚴‍♂️ Python – Bikefitting Pose and Wheel Alignment Tool

-A lightweight desktop tool using webcam input to help users align their leg and wheels correctly on a bike.
-It calculates knee joint angle and the alignment of the leg relative to the bike frame.
+A lightweight desktop tool using webcam input to help perform bikefitting.
+It detects the wheels of the bike and performs posture estimation to generate feedback.

 ![Demo](bikefitting/asset/bikefitting.gif)